consoledotdev/home/content/tools/server-monitoring.md

 SigNoz is a metrics monitoring tool built around [OpenTelemetry](https://opentelemetry.io/) that uses Clickhouse or Kafka + Druid for its backend (you can choose which one you prefer).
-It is marketed as an open source alternative to Datadog and New Relic, but currently doesn’t come close to their functionality.
+It is marketed as an open source alternative to Datadog and New Relic, but currently doesn't come close to their functionality.
 This is an interesting project to follow, but is still very early in development and not on par with our main recommendations above.